firevale/kaffy/README.md

 ### Overwrite actions

-Sometimes you may need to overwrite the way Kaffy is creating, updating, or deleting records.
+Sometimes you may need to overwrite the way Kaffy2 is creating, updating, or deleting records.

 You can define you own Admin function to perform those actions.
 This can be useful if you are creating complex records, importing files, etc...